johngeorgewright/runtyping/README.md

 npm install -D runtyping
 ```

-### Configure
+### Use from the command line

-Create a file, in the root of your project, called "runtyping.yml".
+1. Create a file, in the root of your project, called "runtyping.yml".

 ```yaml
 # runtyping.yml